outscale/COGNAC/README.md

 ## contribution

-Open PR and Issues are welcom.
+Open Pull Requests and Issues are welcome.